github/training-kit/paths/reset/fc-commitbroke.md

 show-me-how:
 tell-me-why: |
   The

+  ## Revert
+  The easiest way to think about `revert` is just making your repository do the exact opposite of an existing commit and creating a new commit to record that change.
+Revert is useful when trying to reverse the changes made in a specific commit, and even _more_ useful if you pushed a change that your want to reverse to your remote.
+If you want to reverse a large group of changes and haven't pushed (you can actually use this if you have pushed, but there are some caveats to consider) you should use `reset`.
+For more information about `reset`, check out the 'Tell me why' section in the [Commit Message Sucks](/on-demand/reset/fc-03) scenario.

   ## Reflog
   Reflog is a more powerful version of `git log`, it identifies the tip of a branch or other references as they are updated.
 For instance, when you ran `git log --oneline` and `git reflog` at the end of the exercise, you saw the initial `reset` and the `cherry-pick`, but `git log --oneline` didn't show that information.